timeplus-io/docs/docs/eventtime.md

 ## All data with an event time

 Streams are where data live and each data contains an event time.
-Timeplus takes this attribute as one important identity of event.
+Timeplus takes this attribute as one important identity of an event.

 Event time is used to identify when the event is generated, like a birthday to a human being.
-It can be the exact timestamp when the order is placed, when the user logins a system, when an error occurs, or when a IoT device reports its status.
-If no suitable timestamp attribute in the event, Timeplus will generate the event time based on the data ingestion time.
+It can be the exact timestamp when the order is placed, when the user logins a system, when an error occurs, or when an IoT device reports its status.
+If there is no suitable timestamp attribute in the event, Timeplus will generate the event time based on the data ingestion time.

 Usually the event time is in `DateTime` type with second precision or in `DateTime64` type with millisecond precision.